Dwayne-B/mywebsite/src/notes.md

 # Todo:
-        - compress
+        - compress & resize Images
-    - make html semantic
-    - add arias where applicable
     -add a skills sections called technology toolbox
     - add a vue project
     -add an angular project
-    - fix typescipt errors
+  - add a modal onclick for learn more button on projects